-- Installing the DS-XG Device Driver Software - Adjusting the DS-XG Mixer Control Settings
+Installing the DS-XG Device Driver Software

 In order to properly install the DS-XG device driver to your computer, please follow in order the sections contained in this guide.

 2. Installing the DS-XG Device Driver Software

 This section contains the procedures for installing the DS-XG device driver software into your computer.